DIGITAL DIRECTORIES LIMITED

 - manage receipts or payments directly via the Website.

-15.11 The Company's role is in no way to guarantee to the Lawyer the proper payment of invoices sent by the Lawyer to his Clients via the Website pursuant to clause 15.10.
-The Company can in no way be held responsible for any defect in the payment of invoices sent by the Lawyer to its Clients via the Website.
+15.11 The Company's role is in no way to guarantee to the Lawyer or the Firm the proper payment of invoices sent by the Lawyer or the Firm to his/her/its Clients via the Website pursuant to clause 15.10.
+The Company can in no way be held responsible for any defect in the payment of invoices sent by the Lawyer or the Firm to his/her/its Clients via the Website.

 17.1 You agree that these Terms of Service and any claim, dispute or controversy arising out of in connection with these Terms of Service or their subject matter or formation (including non-contractual disputes or claims), the Services, the Website, the Company’s advertising or any related transaction between you and the Company shall be governed by and construed in accordance with English law.